SARSEP Fix-It Guide - Total contributions (employee elective deferrals and nonelective employer contributions) exceeded the maximum legal limits

 Calculate 25% of each employee’s compensation (limited to $265,000 in 2015 and 2016) and compare the total contributions made for the employee to the lesser of that amount or the dollar limitation for that year ($53,000 in 2015 and 2016).
 Review the special calculations in Publication 560 if you are a partner or self-employed.

 There are two methods to correct a failure to limit employer contributions to employees.

 - The amount in excess of the annual limit, adjusted for earnings through the date it’s corrected, should be distributed from the affected employee’s SEP-IRA and returned to the employer if it exceeds $100.
 If it isn’t feasible to determine what the actual investment earnings would have been, you may use a reasonable rate of interest.
+Use the Department of Labor’s Online Calculator to determine earnings if it is not feasible to determine actual earnings in the IRA account.
 The affected employee doesn’t include the distributed amount in income, but the plan sponsor must report it on Form 1099-R with a taxable amount of zero.

-- Alternatively, if the plan sponsor makes a VCP submission, the excess amount may be retained in the SEP-IRA, but only if the plan sponsor pays an additional fee of 10% of the excess amount, excluding earnings.
+- Alternatively, if the plan sponsor makes a VCP submission, the excess amount may be retained in the IRAs associated with the SARSEP.
+If this correction method is used, a special additional payment of at least 10% of the excess amount will apply.
+This is in addition to the $250 user fee for the VCP submission.
 The additional compliance fee only applies if the excess amount is above $100.

 Under both correction methods, the plan sponsor is not entitled to a deduction for the excess contributions.